KcMeterCEC/LPMQ_server/README.md

 >
 > make

-If your target don't have c++ standard library,you must compile it with static link.
+If your target didn't have c++ standard library,you should compile it with static link.
 - static link
 > mkdir build && cd build
 >